 What materials do students need for this class?

-Students need a pair of rain boots and outdoor clothing appropriate for the weather.
+Students need a pair of tall boots/closed toe water shoes and outdoor clothing appropriate for the weather.
 They need a nutritious snack and a water bottle.
 Depending on the season, parents should also apply any desired sunscreen or bug repellent before class; defensive clothing is a great alternative.
 They should also bring a full change of clothes – they will get wet and muddy during this class!

 What will my child learn in this class?

-As described earlier, there is not a preset curriculum for this class and it is not a class of direct instruction.
+As described earlier, there is not a strict curriculum for this class and it is not a class of direct instruction.
+We do have themes that we will focus on each day but it is up to the student to pursue those themes or not.
 Each group of students and teachers will create experiences together, inspired by our explorations of nature.
 This can take a wide variety of forms, from figuring out how to catch and identify fish, to making beautiful nature inspired art, to creating a “nature museum” for parents to visit.
 However, all students do the important learning of taking care of our environment and each other as we explore.

 What are teachers doing during class?